beazlr02/spaceminer/Phase_One_Plan.md

 Todo

-Clean up lots of CODE
+Pipe adapters
 Remove observers
-Pipe adapters
 remove primitive obsession
-speed is zero when on the ground
+speed is zero when on the ground?

+Clean up more CODE